NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 If you already have an Okta account, you will get a welcome email from RAVS, telling you how to log in using your Okta username and password.

-Your Okta username will the email address used to sign up to RAVS.
+Your Okta username will be the email address used to sign up to RAVS.
 If you cannot remember your passoword, you'll have the option to reset it when you try to log in.

 If you have not used Okta in the past 6 months, you may not be able to reset your password.
 In that case, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).